librenms/librenms/.github/PULL_REQUEST_TEMPLATE.md

+Please give a short description what your pull request is for

-DO NOT DELETE THIS TEXT
+DO NOT DELETE THE UNDERLYING TEXT

 #### Please note